40 Irresistible Second Date Ideas

 Go Apple Picking

-This seasonal activity makes for a perfect daytime date that can easily translate into nighttime if it’s going well.
-Pick your apples, enjoy some cider and donuts, and if you’re both feeling it, have a real meal afterwards.
+This seasonal activity makes for a perfect daytime date that can easily translate into nighttime if it's going well.
+Pick your apples, enjoy some cider and donuts, and if you're both feeling it, have a real meal afterward.

 Grab Rooftop Dinner

 Dinner might feel too basic, but dinner with a view?
-That’s just right.
+That's just right.
 Find a local restaurant that has a rooftop terrace and spend the evening in the open air.
+It's one of the most romantic second date ideas of all time.

 Visit a Local Brewery